venkys-io/Code-Blogs/Strings/Medium/ReorganizeString/README.md

 - **Testing the Method**

-    The main method tests the `reorganizeString` method with the input string "aab" and prints the result.
+    The main method tests the `reorganizeString` method with the input string and prints the result.
 In this case, it would print the rearranged string or an empty string if no valid rearrangement is possible.

 ## CPP Code
 ```CPP